-Continuous integration (CI) is a practice where a team of developers integrate their code early and often to the main branch or code repository.
+Continuous integration (CI) is an agile and DevOps best practice where developers integrate their code changes early and often to the main branch or code repository.
 The goal is to reduce the risk of seeing “integration hell” by waiting for the end of a project or a sprint to merge the work of all developers.
 Since it automates deployment, it helps teams meet business requirements, improve code quality, and increase security.

 One of the primary benefits of adopting CI is that it will save you time during your development cycle by identifying and addressing conflicts early.
 It’s also a great way to reduce the amount of time spent on fixing bugs and regression by putting more emphasis on having a good test suite.
 Finally, it helps share a better understanding of the codebase and the features that you’re developing for your customers.